17 Mar Pilates 4 Pregnancy

 Temperature – the foetal temperature is 0.5 degrees higher than yours.
 You may feel hotter more quickly than before.
 Be careful not to overheat and avoid exercising in a hot room.

 Ligaments and separation – one of the biggest changes to a woman’s body during pregnancy is to the ligaments and fibrous tissue.
 The body cleverly adapts to the ever growing baby making minor changes to its structure.
 Being aware of these changes and exercising caution when required is vital in order that these changes should not have long term effects.
 For example, avoid doing sit-ups as these are particularly counter productive and can lead to permanent separation of the abdominals.
-Pilates works the deeper lying abdominals and is ideal both during pregnancy and postnatally for returning pre-birth figure.
+Pilates works the deeper lying abdominals and is ideal both during pregnancy and postnatally for returning to your pre-birth figure.

 Flexibility – you may feel an added flexibility and suppleness during pregnancy which is due to a hormone called ‘relaxin’ that softens ligaments in preparation for the birth itself.
-However it doesn’t just target the pelvis unfortunately every ligament is softened.
+However it doesn’t just target the pelvis unfortunately – every ligament is softened.
 This may cause joints to become slightly unstable therefore it is important that you pay extra attention to your alignment when carrying out every movement.
-Relaxin remains in the body 3-5months postnatally and longer if breastfeeding.
+Relaxin remains in the body 3-5 months postnatally and longer if breastfeeding.
 Pilates encourages good posture and alignment at all times.

 Lying on your back – when you lie on your back the weight of the growing baby presses down on the vena cava – the major vein that returns blood to the heart – preventing normal blood circulation.
 It is recommended that you never spend more than 5 minutes lying on your back at any one time – if you feel dizzy during a movement simply roll on to your side and rest.
-Pilates4life classes are structured such that we never spend more than 5 minutes on our back.
+Pilates4Life classes are structured so that we never spend more than 5 minutes on our back.

 Thank you for supporting me throughout my pregnancy; adjusting the exercises and giving me really helpful tips!